takeshape/penny/README.md

    > Note: Your store URL should be the public-facing URL of your website, not necessarily your myshopify.com URL.

 3. Copy the generated url in the **Audience** field and save it somewhere secure.
-You'll need it for your NextJS project's `.env` file.
+You'll need it for your Next.js project's `.env` file.
 4. Select the **Save** button at the top-right of the OpenID service page.

-5. Now set up your `.env` variables in your NextJS project.
+5. Now set up your `.env` variables in your Next.js project.
    - Set the `NEXT_PUBLIC_TAKESHAPE_AUTH_AUDIENCE` variable to the generated **Audience** URL from your OpenID provider.
    - Set the `NEXT_PUBLIC_TAKESHAPE_AUTH_ISSUER` variable to the same URL you provided for the **Issuer URL** field on your OpenID provider.
 This should be your store's URL.